quesby/quesby-boilerplate/src/content/documentation/development.md

 ## Template System

+> **Note**: For detailed template customization, see the [Theme Development Guide](./themes.md).

 ### Nunjucks Templates

-Neutrino uses Nunjucks as its template engine with a hierarchical layout system:
+Neutrino uses Nunjucks as its template engine with a hierarchical layout system.
+The project is configured to use Nunjucks for all template processing, including HTML and Markdown files.

 #### **Layout Structure**